 The Audit Committee represents the Board of Directors in discharging its responsibilities relating to the accounting, reporting, and financial practices of Western Digital and its subsidiaries, and has general responsibility for oversight and review of the accounting and financial reporting practices, internal controls and accounting and audit activities of Western Digital and its subsidiaries.
 The Audit Committee acts pursuant to a written charter.
-Our Board of Directors originally adopted the Audit Committee Charter on September 6, 1995 and most recently approved an amendment of the Charter on February 3, 2010.
+Our Board of Directors originally adopted the Audit Committee Charter on September 6, 1995 and most recently approved an amendment of the Charter on May 14, 2014.
 A copy of the amended charter is available on our website under the Investor Relations section at investor.wdc.com.
-The Board of Directors has determined that each of the members of the Audit Committee qualifies as an "independent" director under applicable rules of the NASDAQ Stock Market and the Securities and Exchange Commission.
+The Board of Directors has determined that each of the members of the Audit Committee qualifies as an "independent" director under applicable rules of the NASDAQ Stock Market and the SEC.

 Management is responsible for the preparation, presentation and integrity of Western Digital's financial statements, the financial reporting process, accounting principles and internal controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.
-KPMG LLP, Western Digital's independent registered public accounting firm, is responsible for performing an independent audit of Western Digital's consolidated financial statements in accordance with auditing standards of the Public Company Accounting Oversight Board (United States) and issuing a report thereon.
+KPMG LLP, Western Digital's independent registered public accounting firm, is responsible for performing an independent audit of Western Digital's consolidated financial statements and internal control over financial reporting in accordance with auditing standards of the Public Company Accounting Oversight Board (United States), issuing reports thereon.
 The Audit Committee's responsibility is to monitor and oversee these processes.
-The members of the Audit Committee are not professionally engaged in the practice of accounting or auditing.
-The Audit Committee relies, without independent verification, on the information provided to it and on the representations made by management and the independent registered public accounting firm that the financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP).
+The members of the Audit Committee are not professionally engaged in the practice of accounting or auditing and thus, its oversight does not provide an independent basis to determine that management has applied U.S. generally accepted accounting principles appropriately or maintained appropriate internal controls and disclosure controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.

-During fiscal 2013, the Audit Committee met a total of 12 times, 4 in person and 8 via telephone conference.
-During fiscal 2013, the Audit Committee also met and held discussions with management and KPMG LLP.
+During fiscal 2014, the Audit Committee met a total of 10 times, 4 in person and 6 via telephone conference.
+During fiscal 2014, the Audit Committee also met and held discussions with management and KPMG LLP.
 The meetings were conducted so as to encourage communication among the members of the Audit Committee, management and the independent registered public accounting firm.
-The Audit Committee has discussed with KPMG LLP the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended, relating to the conduct of the audit.
+The Audit Committee has discussed with KPMG LLP the matters required to be discussed by Auditing Standards No. 16, "Communications with Audit Committees."

-The Audit Committee reviewed and discussed the audited consolidated financial statements of Western Digital for the fiscal year ended June 28, 2013 with management and the independent registered public accounting firm.
-The Board of Directors, including the Audit Committee, received an opinion of KPMG LLP as to the conformity of such audited consolidated financial statements with GAAP.
+The Audit Committee reviewed and discussed the audited consolidated financial statements of Western Digital for the fiscal year ended June 27, 2014 with management and the independent registered public accounting firm.
+The Board of Directors, including the Audit Committee, received an opinion of KPMG LLP as to the conformity of such audited consolidated financial statements with GAAP and the effectiveness of internal control over financial reporting pursuant to Section 404 of the Sarbanes-Oxley Act ("Section 404").